ibm-cloud-architecture/refarch-eda/docs/deployments/eventstreams/README.md

 The figure above shows the following elements:
 * ConfigMaps for UI, Kafka proxy
-* The five deployment for each major components: UI, REST, proxy and access controller.
+* The five deployments for each major components: UI, REST, proxy and access controller.

-Next are the job which was run during installation and the current network policies:
+Next is the job list which shows what was run during installation.
+The panel lists also the current network policies:

 ![](images/ies-helm-rel02.png)